 Where do you see your savings being spent?
 It could be on anything from a few treats for the kids to a brand new TV.
 Or, if the research is anything to go by, the money could even be enough for a holiday.
 Who knows, you might end up saving more than you thought!

 Budgeting can sometimes be quite difficult, especially when there are lots of bills coming out of your account at different times.
-The thinkmoney Personal Account is designed to help you with this, and takes some of the stress out of budgeting in return for an affordable monthly fee.
+The thinkmoney Managed Current Account is designed to help you with this, and takes some of the stress out of budgeting in return for an affordable monthly fee.
 You can learn more about it here.